Tencent/TscanCode/README.md

 Tencent is pleased to support the open source community by making TscanCode available.

-Copyright (C) 2017 THL A29 Limited, a Tencent company, and TscanCode Team.
+Copyright (C) 2017 Tencent company and TscanCode Team.
 All rights reserved.

 ## Introduction